 We can perform circumcision under local anaesthesia for a child from 5 years old onwards.
 From our experience, children under 5 years old are not mature enough and will not cooperate during the surgery.
 Circumcision for children are usually performed during the school holidays with June , November and December being very busy months.
 Due to limited slots available during the busy months , do book early so your child can get the slot that you want.
 Medisave can also be used.

 A Laser is then used to cut and trim the excess foreskin.
-We use the laser because there is minimal or no bleeding and less tissue trauma.
-This will translate into faster healing times than conventional surgery.
+We use the laser because there is very minimal bleeding and less tissue trauma.
+This generally will translate into faster healing times than conventional surgery.
 Once the cut edges are trimmed we will stitch the cut edges together with vicryl rapid which is an absorbable suture, which means there is no need to remove the stitches as it will drop off by itself.

 The most common risk is bleeding.
 Although the child normally goes home with no bleeding there is a possibility of bleeding after 24 hours.
 If you encounter bleeding , apply pressure to the bleeding point using a swab or cotton wool for about 20 minutes.
 If the bleeding persists contact the clinic so we can advise you accordingly .